Mary Surratt: Surviving family and home

 Anna Surratt moved from the townhouse on H Street and lived with friends for a few years, ostracized from society.
 She married William Tonry, a government clerk.
 They lived in poverty for a while after he was dismissed from his job, but in time, he became a professor of chemistry in Baltimore and the couple became better off.
 The strain of her mother's death left Anna mentally unbalanced, and she suffered from periods of extreme fear that bordered on insanity.
 She died in 1904.

 After the dismissal of charges against him, John Jr. married and he and his family lived in Baltimore near his sister, Anna.
 He had seven children, the only one of Mary's children with issue.

 Isaac Surratt also returned to the United States and lived in Baltimore.
 He died unmarried in 1907.
 Isaac and Anna were buried on either side of their mother in Mount Olivet Cemetery.
 John Jr. was buried in Baltimore in 1916.
 In 1968, a new headstone with a brass plaque replaced the old, defaced headstone over Mary Surratt's grave.

 Mary Surratt's boarding house still stands and was listed on the National Register of Historic Places in 2009.
 Those interested in Mary Surratt formed the Surratt Society.
-The Surrattsville tavern and house are historical sites run today by the Surratt Society as a historic house museum.
+The Surrattsville tavern and house are historical sites run today by the Maryland National Capital Parks and Planning Commission as a historic house museum.
 The Washington Arsenal is now Fort Lesley J. McNair.